Content on this page was generated by AI and has not been manually reviewed.

 6. Run continuous tests for IP, DNS, and WebRTC leaks. adjust rules as needed.

 Important note: This route is not as widely documented or officially supported by Proton VPN for EdgeRouter, so you’ll want to back up your current EdgeRouter config and proceed with caution.
 If you run into trouble, revert to Setup A or reset to a known-good backup.
-Disable vpn edge: how to turn off VPN on Edge browser and device-wide, with step-by-step guides, tips, and troubleshooting
+Microsoft edge vpn review 2026

 Step-by-step starter guide: quick paths you can apply now